Long-billed Thrasher © Dorian Anderson / Macaulay Library

 We are working to improve Merlin’s functionality in these situations.
 You can help by visiting eBird to submit your sightings.
 Remember, birds reported to eBird will also show up on your Merlin Life List! eBird is the largest worldwide database of bird sightings and it is run by the Cornell Lab of Ornithology.
 Reporting your sightings is free and easy. eBird also keeps track of your life lists while also making your observations available to scientists and other birders.
 Not only will you be helping Merlin, but you’ll be helping hundreds of other science and conservation projects.
 Here are instructions to help you get started with eBird.

-The Merlin App is free to download and use.
-When the App/Play Store asks for credit card information that is a standard prompt from Apple/Google to store your payment information in their system, if you haven’t given it to them.
-No payment will be processed for downloading Merlin.
-The Cornell Lab of Ornithology offers Merlin Bird ID free because it’s our mission to advance the understanding and protection of birds.
+The Merlin app is free to download and use, and Merlin will not ask for your credit card number.
+The Cornell Lab of Ornithology offers Merlin Bird ID for free because it’s our mission to advance the understanding and protection of birds.

-These flags tell you if it’s rare (red dot) or unusual (orange semi-circle) for the bird to be seen at the location and on the date that you selected.
+These icons tell you if a species is rare (red dot) or uncommon (orange semi-circle) for the bird to be seen at the location and on the date that you selected.
 The same species that is common in summer might be rare in winter.
 Merlin knows which species are common or rare based on observations submitted to eBird, a citizen-science project that gathers observations from birders around the world.

-If Merlin seems to be missing photos, or it's asking you to install a Bird Pack, there may have been an error with the Bird Pack you installed.
-You can delete your installed Bird Pack, and download it again to get the latest photos, sounds, and ID help.
+If Merlin seems to be missing photos, or is displaying some photos very small, there may have been an error with the bird pack you installed.
+You can delete your installed bird pack, and download it again to get the latest photos, sounds, and ID help.

 Can I use Merlin when I don't have Internet?